clarktommie/usaa_fraud_dectection/README.md

 - Domain-specific keyword extraction and focus term detection.
 - Yearly trend visualization tied to the selected focus word.
 - GPT-based summarization for narrative context.
-- Library system to curate compliance topic groups.
+- Library system to curate compliance topic groups, with a semantic viewer that can be tuned (via UI) to search more or fewer related articles.

 ---